Is Ketamine Legal? Understanding the Legal Status of Ketamine Therapy

 When Is Ketamine Illegal?

-Contact us today at info@isha.health for more information about ketamine-assisted therapy and whether it is right for you.
+If you’re considering ketamine therapy, contact us at info@isha.health to learn more about this innovative treatment and whether it’s right for you.

 References: